yunhanwang1105/GazeTech/MPIIFaceGaze/README.md

 #### **Notice**
 **The coordinate system of the gaze labels of the provided normalized data is different from the one from our data normalization repository.
 The coordinate system in our data normalization repository is aligned with the one in ETH-XGaze dataset.
-The difference between two coordinate systems is that the X, Y, and Z directions are opposite from the corresponding ones.**
+The difference between two coordinate systems is that the pitch and yaw directions are opposite from the corresponding ones.**

 ### Training and Evaluation